 In closing:

-As we step farther away from the use of raw materials and head towards the synthetic revolution, I conclude; regardless if it's vintage or modern, fragrance is still great thanks to the skilled perfumers!
-Constantly adapting and evolving their craft alongside their ever changing palette of ingredients.
-My opinion is It's the reformulations that cause the building blocks of great fragrances to fall apart but I guess it's part of evolution!
+As we step further away from the use of raw materials and head towards the synthetic revolution.
+I conclude; regardless if it's vintage or modern, fragrance is still great thanks to the skilled perfumers that are constantly adapting and evolving their craft alongside an ever changing palette of ingredients.
+Within a fragrances earliest formulas and batches are truly what's golden, with them being closest to the perfumers original creation.

-Cheers and enjoy the journey.
+Cheers and enjoy the journey!

 -John, AKA VintageDecants